-Dental practices are required to notify and register any equipment producing ionising radiation with the Health and Safety Executive (HSE) (Northern Ireland).
-A review of records evidenced the practice had registered with the HSE.
+Dental practices are required to notify and register any equipment producing ionising radiation with the Health and Safety Executive Northern Ireland (HSENI).
+Mr Turk confirmed that the practice had registered with the HSENI.

-The practice has two surgeries each of which has an intra-oral x-ray machine and the equipment inventory reflected this.
-In addition, there is a cone beam computed tomography (CBCT) machine, which is located in a separate room.
-The practice manager advised that the CBCT machine replaced an orthopan tomogram (OPG) machine, which was decommissioned on 11 November 2022.
+The practice has three surgeries each of which has an intra-oral x-ray machine and the equipment inventory reflected this.
+In addition, there is an orthopan tomogram (OPG) machine, which is located in a separate room.
+A review of documentation evidenced that the x-ray equipment had been serviced and maintained in accordance with manufacturer's instructions.